Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 The offer of the Common Shares by the Company is subject to prior sale and certain other conditions.
 The Company reserves the right, in the Company's sole discretion and for any reason, to withdraw, cancel, or modify the Offering and to accept or reject some or all of any prospective investment.
 The Company will have no liability to any Investor in the event that the Company takes any of these actions.

-The terms, conditions and restrictions of the Class B Common Shares are fully set forth in the Offering Materials
+The terms, conditions and restrictions of the Class B Common Shares are fully set forth in the Shareholder Agreement

 The terms, conditions and restrictions of the Common Shares are fully set forth in the Shareholder Agreement, which you will be required to execute if you decide to invest, the form of which has been provided to you in the Offering Materials section for this Offering on the Company Offering Profile.
 You should not invest unless you have completely and thoroughly reviewed the provisions of the shareholder agreement.
 In the event that any of the terms, conditions, or other provisions of the shareholder agreement are inconsistent with or contrary to the information provided in the Offering Materials, that agreement will control.
 Any additional information or representations given or made by the Company in connection with the Offering, whether oral or written, are qualified in their entirety by the information set forth in the Offering Materials, including, but not limited to, the risks of investment.